opendatasoft/codelibrary/content/page-templates/observatory/1/index.md

 title: "The demographic observatory"
 ---

-Analytic view with KPIs and charts, map view with multiple data layers
+Analytic view with KPIs and charts